 This is a big change in our Canadian government policy on dealing with lead coatings.

 Is there Lead in Your Paint?

 Paint used to contain lead because it was washable and durable.
 Prior to 1940, almost all paint contained lead.
 The use of lead paint in interiors declined significantly due to health concerns over lead, but it was still widely used on exteriors.
 The U.S. banned the use of lead in any paint products by 1978.
-Canada was slow to follow with Health Canada banning lead paints in the 1990s.
+Canada was slow to follow in changing policies with Health Canada banning lead paints in the 1990s.